Wedgwood Anti-Slavery Cameo

 Manufacturing was being modernized by a small group of entrepreneurs.
 Much of the new raw material processing and manufacturing was concentrated in a small area in the middle of England, away from London.
 These modernizing entrepreneurs formed a new economic, intellectual and social network.

-Modernizing entrepreneurs like Wedgwood tended to be members of Dissenting sects (not members of the Church of England), Whig (liberals) in politics, and believers in “progress.”
+Modernizing entrepreneurs like Wedgwood tended to be members of Dissenting sects (like Quakers) or Nonconformist churches (not members of the Church of England), Whigs (liberals) in politics, and believers in “progress.”
 They were optimistic about the future, influenced by the ideas of Hume, Rousseau, Locke and Adam Smith.
 They believed their society could be reformed and they were active agents for improvement.

 They believed in studying and understanding the material world through reason, data, experience, and experimentation.
 They had personal ties with scientists and intellectuals.

 Like Wedgwood, many came from poor backgrounds.
-Because of their backgrounds and dissenting religious beliefs (many were Quakers), they could not attend Oxford or Cambridge.
+Because of their backgrounds and dissenting religious beliefs, they could not attend Oxford or Cambridge.
 They were cut off from the traditional avenues of social advancement - government official, army officer, and the Church of England.

-The Industrial Revolution gave them opportunities for economic success denied them under a pre-industrial society.
+The Industrial Revolution gave them opportunities for economic success denied them under the pre-industrial society.
 Entrepreneurs could develop these opportunities because of a long political struggle in England to establish the rule of law, individual rights, property rights, patents and limits on governmental power.
+It also helped that they were largely ignored by the king and the landowning aristocracy.

 The Industrial Revolution was a radical break in history.
 But in England, many of the preconditions were already in place, as can be seen by the history of the Wedgwood company.